chmlee/YAMD/README.md

 }
 ```

-If no value is assigned to a variable, a default string "NA" would be assinged.
+If no value is assigned to a variable, a default string "NA" would be assigned.

 Example:
 ```markdown